greenfishbluefish/sims_loader/README.md

 ## Playing with the app

-Once you have launched the "bash" option from within the docker-compose.yml, you can do a `carton run bin/sims_loader` to run the script.
+`./launch_container` will launch you into an interactive shell within the container.
+Within that shell, you can do a `carton run bin/sims_loader` to run the script.

+This script is necessary because there isn't an interactive option for docker-compose on Windows.